Santa Claus Village

 Rovaniemi is the official hometown of Santa Claus and a bucket-list winter destination for families.
 The city itself is flat and compact, but deep snow cover from November through April turns sidewalks into packed-ice trails that defeat most stroller wheels.
 Santa Claus Village and the Arctic Centre are well-maintained and accessible, but moving between attractions often means navigating plowed-but-slippery paths.
 In summer (June–August), the city transforms — paths are clear, midnight sun keeps kids entertained, and strolling is genuinely pleasant.
 Finnish family culture means excellent changing facilities and welcoming attitudes everywhere.

-Partially — with some planning Rovaniemi scores 58/100 on our stroller-friendliness scale.
+It depends — Rovaniemi scores 58/100.
+Doable with planning, but not effortless.
 Rovaniemi is magical for families but snow and ice make strollers a serious challenge — plan for a rugged setup or switch to a sled.

 What to book before your family trip